 With large areas of intact habitat, populations of wildlife can grow, increasing the ecological complexity and genetic diversity available to help species adapt to a changing climate.
 This resilience is also predicated on there being space for their ranges to shift as temperatures warm.
 We need to make room for our Scots pine to climb the hillsides, colonising the deer-soaked upper glens and fire-scarred grouse moors that so fastidiously resist their presence at present.
 We need to give nature space.

-As well as giving our natural world room to breath we need to recognise and prohibit those human activities that harm it.
+As well as giving our natural world room to breathe we need to recognise and prohibit those human activities that harm it.
 Our failure to do this in the past is the reason the U.K.’s only resident orca are doomed to extinction, poisoned by the excessive leakage of polychlorinated biphenyls (PCB) into the environment in the 20th century.

 The drainage of peat bogs, the overgrazing of our hills by excessive numbers of deer, the unregulated burning of our moors every year – all of this needs to desist if we are to give our ecosystems a reasonable chance of coping with climate breakdown.